saanjh-sengupta/Basic-Shape-Detection/README.md

             -- If the ratio is not close to 1, it is then called as an ellipse.

     Step 4: Displaying the result over the annotated shapes.

+NOTE: Input image file can be accessed via the include folder.